cpeytier/OIC_Process_Labs/Lab1.md

     note that the background has changed to light purple, and the labels to orange.

->   NOTE: Don’t laugh, these are the elegant colors of the Swiss guard uniform,
+>   NOTE: Donâ€™t laugh, these are the elegant colors of the Swiss guard uniform,
 >   designed by Michelangelo in 1510.
 They are still used today.
 Also note that
 >   the first input field is green, while the others are red, except the money
 >   format, in orange